Leaping Into Memories: Space-Time Deep Feature Synthesis: Abstract

 \section{Abstract}

 The success of deep learning models has led to their adaptation and adoption by prominent video understanding methods.
 The majority of these approaches encode features in a joint space-time modality for which the inner workings and learned representations are difficult to visually interpret.
-We propose \textbf{LEA}rned \textbf{P}reconscious \textbf{S}ynthesis (LEAPS), an architecture-agnostic method for synthesizing videos from the internal spatiotemporal representations of models.
+We propose \textbf{LEA}rned \textbf{P}reconscious \textbf{S}ynthesis (LEAPS), an architecture-independent method for synthesizing videos from the internal spatiotemporal representations of models.
 Using a stimulus video and a target class, we prime a fixed space-time model and iteratively optimize a video initialized with random noise.
-We incorporate additional regularizers to improve the feature diversity of the synthesized videos as well as the cross-frame temporal coherence of motions.
-We quantitatively and qualitatively evaluate the applicability of LEAPS by inverting a range of spatiotemporal convolutional and attention-based architectures trained on Kinetics-400, which to the best of our knowledge has not been previously accomplished\footnote{Our code is available at: \url{ http://tinyurl.com/VisPre}.}.
+Additional regularizers are used to improve the feature diversity of the synthesized videos alongside the cross-frame temporal coherence of motions.
+We quantitatively and qualitatively evaluate the applicability of LEAPS by inverting a range of spatiotemporal convolutional and attention-based architectures trained on Kinetics-400, which to the best of our knowledge has not been previously accomplished. \footnote{See \href{https://alexandrosstergiou.github.io/project_pages/LEAPS/index.html}{alexandrosstergiou/LEAPS} for video examples and code.}